fedora-infra/fedmsg-notify/README.md

 Writing applications that consume fedmsg messages through DBus
 --------------------------------------------------------------

-By default, the `fedmsg-notify-daemon` fires off a `org.fedoraproject.fedmsg.notify.MessageReceived` DBus signal upon each message, allowing you to easily consume them in your desktop application.

-This behavior can be disabled by running:
+The `fedmsg-notify-daemon` has the ability to relay messages over DBus.
+When enabled, it will trigger a `org.fedoraproject.fedmsg.notify.MessageReceived` signal upon each message.
+This behavior can be enabled by running:

 ```
-gsettings set org.fedoraproject.fedmsg.notify emit-dbus-signals false
+gsettings set org.fedoraproject.fedmsg.notify emit-dbus-signals true
 ```

 Here is an example of a basic Python program that listens to fedmsg-notify signals over DBus.